-25 https://lgbt.ucsf.edu/glossary-terms

-Gay A sexual orientation toward people of the same gender.
-Gender Expression How one expresses oneself, in terms of dress, mannerisms and/or behaviors that society characterizes as "masculine" or "feminine."
+https://lgbtq.ucsf.edu/glossary-termsOutsaskatoon.ca

 Genderqueer A person whose gender identity and/or gender expression falls outside of the dominant societal norm for their assigned sex, is beyond genders, or is some combination of them.
 Heterosexuality A sexual orientation in which a person feels physically and emotionally attracted to people of a gender other than their own.
-Homosexual/Homosexuality An outdated term to describe a sexual orientation in which a person feels physically and emotionally attracted to people of the same gender.
+Homosexual/Homos exuality An outdated term to describe a sexual orientation in which a person feels physically and emotionally attracted to people of the same gender.
 Intersex People who, without medical intervention, develop primary or secondary sex characteristics that do not fit "neatly" into society's definitions of male or female.
 Many visibly intersex people are mutilated in infancy and early childhood by doctors to make the individual's sex characteristics conform to society's idea of what normal bodies should look like.
 Intersex people are relatively common, although society's denial of their existence has allowed very little room for intersex issues to be discussed publicly.
 Lesbian A woman whose primary sexual orientation is toward people of the same gender.
 2SLGBTQ+ Abbreviation for Two Spirit, Lesbian, Gay, Bisexual, Transgender, Queer (or Questioning), and the plus represents those gender identities that aren't included in the acronym.
 Pansexual Terms used to describe people who have romantic, sexual or affectional desire for people of all genders and sexes.
 Nonbinary A gender identity that embraces full universe of expressions and ways of being that resonate with an individual.
 It may be an active resistance to binary gender expectations and/or an intentional creation of new unbounded ideas of self within the world.
 Queer This can include, but is not limited to, gay, lesbian, bisexual, transgender, intersex and asexual people.
 This term has different meanings to different people.
 Some still find it offensive, while others reclaim it to encompass the broader sense of history of the gay rights movement.
 Can also be used as an umbrella term like LGBT, as in "the queer community."

 Sexuality The components of a person that include their biological sex, sexual orientation, gender identity, sexual practices, etc. Sexual Orientation An enduring emotional, romantic, or sexual attraction.
 Sexual orientation is fluid.
 Asexuality is also considered a sexual orientation (See above definition of asexuality).
 Transgender Used most often as an umbrella term, some commonly held definitions: 1.
 Someone whose gender identity or expression does not fit (dominant-group social constructs of) assigned birth sex and gender.
 2. A gender outside of the man/woman binary.
 3. Having no gender or multiple genders.
 Transsexual A person who lives full-time in a gender different than their assigned birth sex and gender.
 Some pursue hormones and/or surgery while others do not.
 Sometimes used to specifically refer to trans people pursuing gender or sex confirmation.
 Transvestite This is an outdated and problematic term due to its historical use as a diagnosis for medical/mental health disorders.
 Cross Dresser has replaced transvestite, see above definition.